Harry Meade

 Harry Meade (born 4 July 1983) is a British eventing rider.
+In 2004 he was shortlisted for the Young Rider European Championships with the horse Midnight Dazzler.
 Representing Great Britain, he competed at the 2014 World Equestrian Games in Normandy, France, where he won a team silver medal.
-In 2004 he was shortlisted for the Young Rider European Championships with the horse Midnight Dazzler.
+At the WEG, Meade and his mount Wild Lone finished the cross country course clear.
+When his horse was taken to cool down after completing the course, Wild Lone collapsed and died.

 Harry is a son of Richard Meade, multiple Olympic gold medalist in eventing.